MS Nordstjernen, Page 2

 Although the Nordstjernen has been refitted several times, the ship's 1950s design and layout don't allow for wheelchair access.
 Corridors are narrow, doors are even narrower, and there's no elevator.
 Also, shore landings are an integral part of the cruise experience, and there's no safe way for wheelchair users or other mobility-impaired guests to get into the PolarCirkel boats.

-MS Nordstjernen has been retired from the Hurtigruten fleet but lives on as a charter cruise ship based in Bergen, Norway.
+MS Nordstjernen has been retired from the Hurtigruten fleet.
+At last report, the ship was a charter cruise ship based in Bergen, Norway.
 (As we mentioned earlier, Hurtigruten has replaced Nordstjernen with the 318-passenger MS Fram, a polar vessel that entered service in 2007.)

 Next page: Cabins on the Nordstjernen